 - Mayflash Magic-NS Wireless Adapter & Mayflash Magic-S Wireless Adapter

 Both of these adapters by Mayflash are affordable and solid third-party wireless adapters that perform almost exactly the same as the official adapter with the added bonus of being able to use either for other types of controllers as well.
+However, their method of d-pad input does not work with PPSSPP for PSP emulation.

 If you wish to use either a USB Bluetooth adapter or the Pi 3's built-in Bluetooth then regular Bluetooth pairing in the menu may work, or you may need to use the userspace controller driver called